 In order to write this article, I was inspired by some films in order to better understand how Chonmage was used by samurai.
 This hairstyle appears very well in the film 13 Assassins.
 This film is inspired by "The Seven Samurai".
 13 Assassins takes place in 1844 and tells the story of 13 samurai who are summoned to kill a powerful local leader.
 The most interesting thing is that they use Chonmage in its original form, as well as the costumes during the fights.

 Now in the drawing category, most of them must have seen some scene from Samurai Jack, this drawing is North American, but it has its inspiration in Japanese culture.

-In this drawing a samurai has the objective of defeating a magician only that he is transferred to the future.
-To characterize the samurai character well, the creator was concerned with portraying Chonmage but a little differently.
-The character does not have the front of the head shaved and his bun is at the top of the head.
+In this drawing a samurai has the objective of defeating a mage but he is transferred to the future.
+To characterize the samurai character well, the creator was concerned with portraying the Chonmage but a little differently.
+The character does not have the front of his head shaved and his bun is on top of his head.

 The samurai coke or topknot